Glimpses of the X17 from coherent elastic neutrino nucleus scattering: Introduction

-The PADME experiment at the Laboratori Nazionali di Frascati (LNF) also showed sensitivity to this mass and has recently posted their results in Ref.~\cite{Bossi:2025ptv}, claiming a $2\sigma$ excess in correspondence of the mass indicated by the ATOMKI experiment.
-In contrast, the MEG-II experiment at the Paul Scherrer Institut (PSI) in Villingen appears to disfavour the \xst\ hypothesis and has set an upper limit on the $e^+e^-$ decay rate of such a possible new particle \cite{MEGII:2024urz}.
-Other facilities also have sensitivity to a possible \xst\ state, including those at CERN (the NA62 and nTOF experiments), PSI (the Mu3e experiment), JLab (the PRad, DarkLight and HPS experiment) and GANIL (the New JEDI project), yet, none of those already operating has reported conclusive arguments in either direction \cite{Alves:2023ree}.
+The PADME experiment at the Laboratori Nazionali di Frascati (LNF) has also shown sensitivity to this mass range and has recently posted a result in Ref.~\cite{PADME:2025dla}, stating a $2\sigma$ excess at the mass indicated by the ATOMKI experiment.
+In contrast, the MEG-II experiment at the Paul Scherrer Institut (PSI), Villingen, Switzerland, appears to disfavour the \xst\ hypothesis and has set an upper limit on the $e^+e^-$ decay rate of such a possible new particle \cite{MEGII:2024urz}.
+Other experiments also have sensitivity to a possible \xst\ state, including the NA62 and nTOF experiments at CERN, the Mu3e experiment at PSI, the PRad, DarkLight and HPS experiment at JLab and the New JEDI project at GANIL.
+Still, none of the exeriments already operating has reported conclusive arguments in either direction \cite{Alves:2023ree}.

-Interpretations of the \xst\ have been numerous in literature\footnote{See {https://cerncourier.com/a/mixed-signals-from-x17/ for a recent popularised account of the ATOMKI anomaly, including a concise review of its possible explanations}.}.
-Of all these, we embrace in this paper the one assuming that the \xst\ is a spin-1 boson, which could well (but not necessarily) be the carrier of a postulated fifth force, potentially connected with a dark sector, itself containing a Dark Matter (DM) candidate.
-In fact, Ref.~\cite{Feng:2016jff} (see \cite{Feng:2016ysn,Ellwanger:2016wfe,Feng:2020mbt,Nomura:2020kcw,Seto:2020jal,Kozaczuk:2016nma,DelleRose:2018pgm,DelleRose:2019hnc,DiLuzio:2025ojt} for alternative interpretations) proved that, in the case of a pure vector coupling, the new boson should be protophobic, as implied primarily by the NA48/2 and NA64 data~\cite{NA482:2015wmo,NA64:2019auh}.
-Further phenomenological studies~\cite{Zhang:2020ukq,Barducci:2022lqd,Denton:2023gat} showed that, due to absence of bremsstrahlung radiation of the \xst\ and conflicts with the non-observation of deviations from the SM in neutrino scattering experiments, the theoretical frameworks including a pure vector mediator are less likely, while an axial-vector state appears as the best candidate to comply with the above restrictions while simultaneously partake in the \xst\ hypothesis~\cite{Alves:2023ree}.
+Interpretations of the \xst\ have been numerous in the literature.
+We focus, in this paper, on the assumption that the \xst\ is a spin-1 boson, which could well, but not necessarily, be the carrier of a postulated fifth force, potentially connected with a dark sector, itself containing a Dark Matter (DM) candidate.
+In Ref.~\cite{Feng:2016jff} it is noted that, in the case of a pure vector coupling, the new boson should be protophobic, as implied primarily by the NA48/2 and NA64 data~\cite{NA482:2015wmo,NA64:2019auh} (see \cite{Feng:2016ysn,Ellwanger:2016wfe,Feng:2020mbt,Nomura:2020kcw,Seto:2020jal,Kozaczuk:2016nma,DelleRose:2018pgm,DelleRose:2019hnc,DiLuzio:2025ojt} for alternative interpretations).
+Further phenomenological studies~\cite{Zhang:2020ukq,Barducci:2022lqd,Denton:2023gat} have concluded that, due to absence of bremsstrahlung from the \xst, and the non-observation of deviations from the SM in neutrino scattering experiments, theoretical frameworks including a pure vector mediator are less likely, while an axial-vector state appears as the best candidate to comply with the mentioned restrictions.